Psychoneuroimmunology: The immune-brain loop

 PNI research looks for the exact mechanisms by which specific neuroimmune effects are achieved.
 Evidence for nervous-immunological interactions exist at multiple biological levels.

 The immune system and the brain communicate through signaling pathways.
 The brain and the immune system are the two major adaptive systems of the body.
-Two major pathways are involved in this cross-talk: the Hypothalamic-pituitary-adrenal axis (HPA axis), and the sympathetic nervous system (SNS), via the sympathetic-adrenal-medullary axis (SAM axis).
+Two major pathways are involved in this cross-talk: the Hypothalamic-pituitary-adrenal axis (HPA axis), and the sympathetic nervous system (SNS), via the sympathetic-adrenal-medullary system (SAM system).
 The activation of SNS during an immune response might be aimed to localize the inflammatory response.

 The body's primary stress management system is the HPA axis.
 The HPA axis responds to physical and mental challenge to maintain homeostasis in part by controlling the body's cortisol level.
 Dysregulation of the HPA axis is implicated in numerous stress-related diseases, with evidence from meta-analyses indicating that different types/duration of stressors and unique personal variables can shape the HPA response.

-HPA axis activity and cytokines are intrinsically intertwined: inflammatory cytokines stimulate adrenocorticotropic hormone (ACTH) and cortisol secretion, while, in turn, glucocorticoids suppress the synthesis of proinflammatory cytokines.
+The major hormones involved in the HPA axis are listed below, along with their functions.